At a Glance

 The Summit six-burner grill has 60,000 BTU, a 10,600 BTU sear, a rotisserie and rotisserie burner on the top at 10,000 BTU, and a smoker basket of 6,800 BTU to infuse flavor as well as the 12,000 BTU side burner.

-Yet, Summit does not have the GS4 grilling system.
-The older system with a snap jet ignition, and only one set of flavorizer bars, and a different grease management system is still reliable but not improved like the Genesis.
+Yet, Summit does not have the GS4 grilling system or the new Genesis OGS.
+The older system with a snap jet ignition, only one set of flavorizer bars, and a different grease management system is still reliable but not improved like Genesis.

 - Enameled lid and grates, four burners, side burner, sear station, rotisserie, open cart